ctodd/star-story-evaluator/README.md

 - Have Backbone; Disagree and Commit
 - Deliver Results

+## Security Considerations

+This application is designed as a proof of concept and includes some basic security measures, but is **NOT** intended for production use.
+The following security considerations have been implemented:

+1. **Input Validation** - Basic validation of user inputs to prevent malformed requests
+2. **Secure Debug Logging** - Sensitive data is redacted in debug logs
+3. **Request Size Limits** - Limits on the size of story and question inputs
+4. **Security Headers** - Basic security headers to help prevent common web vulnerabilities
+5. **Sanitized Error Messages** - Error messages are sanitized before being sent to clients
+6. **Asynchronous File Operations** - Secure file operations with proper error handling
+7. **Content Security Policy** - CSP headers to help prevent XSS attacks

+For production deployment, additional security measures would be necessary:

+1. **Authentication** - Implement user authentication and authorization
+2. **Rate Limiting** - Add rate limiting to prevent abuse
+3. **HTTPS Enforcement** - Require HTTPS for all connections
+4. **CSRF Protection** - Implement CSRF tokens for form submissions
+5. **Secure Credential Management** - Use AWS IAM roles or secrets management
+6. **Input Sanitization** - More thorough sanitization of user inputs
+7. **Logging and Monitoring** - Implement comprehensive logging and monitoring
+8. **Regular Security Updates** - Keep dependencies updated with security patches
+9. **Penetration Testing** - Regular security testing
+10. **Data Encryption** - Encrypt sensitive data at rest and in transit

 ## Project Structure

 - `server.mjs` - Express server and API endpoint